newlinedeveloper/kubernetes-operator/README.md

 ## Step 2: Create a New Custom Resource Definition (CRD)

 Next, let's create a Custom Resource Definition (CRD) that defines the custom resource your Operator will manage.
-For this example, let's create a simple "MyApp" CRD:
+For this example, let's create a simple "Cloudnloud" CRD:

 ```bash
 operator-sdk create api --group=api --version=v1alpha1 --kind=Cloudnloud --resource=true --controller=true